 Santiago is the official capital of Chile, the oldest city in the country, and by far has the highest population of any city in Chile.
 Santiago is perfectly located in the Chilean Central Valley, wedged between the coastal line of the country and the mighty Andes Mountains.
 The city is the financial, industrial and economic center of the country, with most of the cities residents being employed in one of these sectors.
 Santiago has all of the amenities that one would expect from any major capital city such as museums, libraries, sports stadiums, parks, cathedrals, theaters, and much more.
 It is also the focal point of the nation's railroad system, has a major metro rail transport system as would most major cities, and has a series of highways to connect the city on the outskirts.
 Santiago, as with most areas of Chile, is predominately Catholic, 68% of the population, but also has a significant population of Evangelical Protestants at 13%, and of people who say they are Atheist or Agnostic at 10%.

 Chile in 2030: Projections for the Future

 By 2030, Chile's population is forecast to increase from around 17 million people to around 20 million people.
 Chile's population will continue to age and Santiago will continue to be by far the country's most populous city.
-The country average age should rise by six years from its current rate of around 33 years old to closer to 39 years old.
-The percent of the population that lives in urban areas will only have a slight increase.
+The country's average age should rise by six years from its current rate of around 33 years old to closer to 39 years old.
+The percent of the population that lives in urban areas is expected to see a close increase.